Lau Vago

 In the Serenity series, I explore joyful harmony, the kind that emerges despite cracks, that soothes without erasing.
 Here, gold becomes a symbol of deep joy and inner richness, while beige, white, and natural tones evoke calm, gentleness, and renewed peace.

 I release the gold pigments into the air, letting them settle freely on the canvas in a spontaneous gesture.
-They freeze there like a suspended dance, fragile and precious.
+They freeze in a suspended dance, fragile and precious.

-The circle, often present, embodies for me fullness and balance.
+The circle, which is often present, embodies fullness and balance for me.
 In the background, the cracks tell the story of our wounds, our intimate flaws.
-But at the heart of this marked material, the circle brings light, joy, and stability.
+But at the heart of this rugged matter, the circle brings light, joy, and stability.

 See all